MicrosoftDocs/cpp-docs/docs/c-runtime-library/p-fmode.md

 ## Remarks

-The `__p__fmode` function is for internal use only, and should not be called from user code.
+The `__p__fmode` function is for internal use only, and shouldn't be called from user code.

 File translation mode specifies either `binary` or `text` translation for [_open](../c-runtime-library/reference/open-wopen.md) and [_pipe](../c-runtime-library/reference/pipe.md) I/O operations.
 For more information, see [_fmode](../c-runtime-library/fmode.md).

 By default, this function's global state is scoped to the application.
-To change this, see [Global state in the CRT](global-state.md).
+To change this behavior, see [Global state in the CRT](global-state.md).

 ## Requirements